Gregor Paul: Rugby bosses have just killed the game as we know it with new World League

 They like to be heard saying the right things – enjoy the thrill they get when the star players shake their hands and thank them for having their backs.

-But they like money more and $14 million a season is enough for them to forget the promises they have made to the players.
+But they like money more and $14m a season is enough for them to forget the promises they have made to the players.